sunmingtao/poker-hand-analysis/Leaks.md

 15. Call check raise with gut shot on flush draw board (e.g. QsTc on 5c7c9h)
 16. 22 calls half pot cbet on 469r (even if a lower board, 22 should still be a fold)
 17. QQ call 3bet IP, call 1/2 pot cbet on A high board (e.g. Ad9d2s, even as strong as QQ should be a fold)
+18. BTN vs MP single raised pot, JJ call 60% pot cbet on A high board.
+(MP has a strong range, JJ should fold)

 ## Turn